Imagining an automated and intelligent grant system for Unite Here: North America’s largest hospitality union

 Keep track of tasks via centralized platform

-We created a service blueprint with our clients to visualize the service components of the grants management platform.
+I led the creation of a service blueprint with our clients to visualize the service components of the grants management platform.
 This helped us decide the most important functionality of our solution.
-Key functionality include an in-built grant application for Locals and automated grant compiling for the IU.
+Key functionality included an in-built grant application for Locals and automated grant compiling for the IU.

 Laying out the Information Architecture

-We conducted card sorting activities with users to understand how they organize information and which features to prioritize.
-I focused on the IU user flows; the platform is broken down into 4 key parts: Grants Log (contains all grants and history), Grant Compiler (where grant details are reviewed), Leadership Dashboard and Staff Database.
+Before designing the interfaces, I focused on laying out the platform’s IA.
+I worked with users to understand how they organize information and created this diagram.
+The platform is broken down into 4 key parts: Grants Log (contains all grants and history), Grant Compiler (where grant details are reviewed), Leadership Dashboard and Staff Database).

-I led the design of the grant compiler.
-This is where Locals’ grant applications are compiled, then reviewed for approval by IU staff.
-There are multiple steps and components to reviewing grants, which I documented via user flow diagrams to align with the team before moving on to wireframes.
+I led the design of the grant compiler, which is where Locals’ grant applications are automatically compiled, then reviewed for approval by IU staff.
+The goal of the grant compiler is to reduce time and manual labor spent on grant processing by IU Admin.
+I documented the many steps and components of grant compiling via user flow diagrams to align with the team before moving on to wireframes.

 “I like this task-focused design since I always knows what’s next.
 My focus is on progressing to the next task.” - IU Admin